Talks aimed at averting train strike to resume on Monday

 Industrial dispute centres on a row over pay and mentoring of new drivers

 There are delays of up to 30 minutes on DART services this morning after a truck hit a bridge at Clontarf.
-Train drivers overwhelmingly rejected a deal last month which would have seen them receive a 1.15 per cent pay rise for past productivity in return for co-operation in mentoring about 30 new drivers.
+Irish Rail said normal services would operate from first service on Friday morning.

 Talks aimed at averting an all-out strike by train drivers at Irish Rail in a dispute over mentoring of new driving staff will resume on Monday.

 Irish Rail said that the issue of restoring driver mentoring remained unresolved, “but the engagement will resume on Monday in an effort to seek solutions to ensure much-needed service expansion can be delivered”.